kairosbrightside/Autosampler/README.md

 - Songle relays (generic)
 - Power supply
 - 12 $\rightarrow$ 5V voltage divider (homemade)
+- CD74HC4067 multiplexing board so we don't need more relays

 # Goals of the program
 ### control pump and valves